jadKhoury1/Reat-JS-Blog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ## React JS Blog Project

-This project was created wit the react JS and Redux libraries
+This project was created wit the React JS and Redux libraries

 <h4>First Step </h4>